Location: Monongalia County, West Virginia

 Company and Station 20 operate out of a single station located at the intersection of University and Springdale Avenues in the town of Star City, West Virginia.
 Currently having approximately 45 active volunteer members, SCVFD responds to approximately 1200 calls per year.
 The department is led operationally by the Fire Chief and administratively by the President.
 The EMS division is led by a full-time EMS Chief administrator.

-The Star City Volunteer Fire Department runs two Class A Pumpers, a Medium Duty Squad, a Light Rescue, a Utility Pickup, a quick response command vehicle, and four ALS ambulances.
+The Star City Volunteer Fire Department runs two Class A Pumpers, a Medium Duty Squad, a Utility Pickup, a quick response command vehicle, and four ALS ambulances.
 All department apparatus are owned by the department, which were purchased with funds raised by the department through donations and fundraisers

 Membership is available to citizens at least 16 years of age who are willing to donate their time and talents to helping our community.
 Membership categories are available for those who wish to pursue firefighting as well as for those who wish to help with administrative and fund raising activities of the department.
 A majority of the active membership is comprised of West Virginia University students from many different areas of the country.
 Applicants for membership must undergo a background check and physical exam before acceptance.
 More information about becoming a member can be found on our recruitment page.